-The Eudamed database will be extremely important in the implementation of the MDR and is intended to have many functions, including the registration of devices and economic operators, and the receipt of vigilance and field safety reports.
-It will also serve an important function regarding the fulfillment of MDR clinical investigation requirements.
+The EUDAMED database will be extremely important in the implementation of the MDR and is intended to have many functions, including the registration of devices and economic operators, and the receipt of vigilance and field safety reports.
+It will also serve an important function regarding the fulfilment of MDR clinical investigation requirements.

-Unfortunately, Eudamed will not be fully functional on the date of application of the MDR, which is now 26 May 2021, having been extended from 26 May 2020.
+Unfortunately, EUDAMED was not fully functional on the date of application of the MDR, which was 26 May 2021, having been extended from 26 May 2020.
 The launch date is now planned for May 2022 to coincide with the date of application of the In Vitro Diagnostic Medical Devices Regulation (2017/746) (IVDR).

-For this reason and until Eudamed becomes fully functional, MDR Article 123, Entry into force and date of application, Section 3(d), provides a derogation of the need to enter information into the Eudamed database, including information concerning clinical investigations.
-It is important that manufacturers carefully review this section of the MDR to understand which requirements are affected, so that they can be addressed in relevant procedures, which will require modification once Eudamed becomes fully functional.
+For this reason and until EUDAMED becomes fully functional, MDR Article 123, Entry into force and date of application, Section 3(d), provides a derogation of the need to enter information into the EUDAMED database, including information concerning clinical investigations.
+It is important that manufacturers carefully review this section of the MDR to understand which requirements are affected, so that they can be addressed in relevant procedures, which will require modification once EUDAMED becomes fully functional.

-As listed in Section 3(d), derogation of requirements related to clinical investigations and reporting of serious adverse events and serious incidents apply to the following:
+As listed in Section 3(d), derogation of requirements related to clinical investigations and reporting of SAEs and serious incidents apply to the following:

 - Articles 70 to 77

 - Article 78(1) to (13)

 - Articles 79 to 82

 - Articles 87 and 88

 - Article 89(5) and (7)

-- Article 89(8), third subparagraph
+- · Article 89(8), third subparagraph and

 - Article 90

-In accordance with Section 3(d), the obligations and requirements related to Eudamed will apply six months after the date of publication of a notice in the Official Journal of the European Union, described in MDR Article 34, Functionality of Eudamed, indicating that Eudamed is fully functional.
-Until Eudamed is fully functional, the corresponding provisions of the AIMDD and MDD will apply.
+In accordance with Section 3(d), the obligations and requirements related to EUDAMED will apply 6 months after the date of publication of a notice in the Official Journal of the European Union, described in MDR Article 34, Functionality of EUDAMED, indicating that EUDAMED is fully functional.
+Until EUDAMED is fully functional, the corresponding provisions of the AIMDD and MDD will apply.